 - assessed skills days

-The course includes placements of 70 days in Level 2 and 100 days in Level 3, which are designed to develop and challenge your practice skills, knowledge and understanding.
-Placement and college work are designed to support each other.
+The course includes placements of 70 days in Level 5 and 100 days in Level 6, which are designed to develop and challenge your practice skills, knowledge and understanding.
+Placement and college work are well integrated to support your professional development.

 This qualification will allow you to specialise in mental health, children & families and adult practice.